 There is no real test for diagnosing conduct disorder.
 The diagnosis is made when a child or adolescent has a history of conduct disorder behaviors.

-For treatment to be successful, the child's family needs to be closely involved.
+For treatment to be successful,it mustbe started early.
+The child's family also needs to be involved.
 Parents can learn techniques to help manage their child's problem behavior.

 Many "behavioral modification" schools, "wilderness programs," and "boot camps" are sold to parents as solutions for conduct disorder.
-These programs may use a form of "attack therapy" or "confrontation," which can actually be harmful.
-There is no research to support these techniques.
-Research suggests that treating children at home, along with their families, is more effective.
+There is no research to support these programs.
+Research doessuggest that treating children at home, along with their families, is more effective.

-Depression and bipolar disorder may develop in adolescence and early adulthood.
-Suicide and violence toward others are also possible complications of this disorder.
+Depression and bipolar disorder may develop in the teen yearsand early adulthood.
+Suicide and violence toward others are also possible complications.